Cholera Outbreaks

 Content Overview

-The U.S. Centers for Disease Control and Prevention (CDC) has identified an unprecedented global increase in cholera outbreaks in 2022 and 2023.
-In addition, the Pan American Health Organization (PAHO) and the European CDC have reported active cholera transmissions in Benin, Cameroon, the Democratic Republic of the CongoEswatini, Ethiopia, Kenya, MalawiMozambique, Niger, Nigeria, Somalia, South AfricaSouth Sudan, Tanzania, Uganda, and ZambiaHaitiSyria, and India.
+The U.S. Centers for Disease Control and Prevention (CDC) has identified an unprecedented global increase in cholera outbreaks over the last four years: 20222023, 2024, and 2025.
+In addition, the Pan American Health Organization (PAHO) and the European CDC, and the WHO have reported active cholera transmissions in Angola, Benin, Cameroon, the Democratic Republic of the CongoEswatini, Ethiopia, IndiaHaitiKenyaMalawiMozambiqueMyanmar, Nepal, Niger, Nigeria, Somalia, South AfricaSouth Sudan, Tanzania, Uganda, and Zambia, and Syria.

 Cholera Cases in the U.S.